em-ch/fillit/README.md

 # Fillit

-## Varient of Tetris
-### A program that takes a list of Tetri Minos and arrange them in the smallest square possible.
+### A Tetris like program that takes in a list of tetrominoes and arrange them in the smallest square possible.

-Input: A file that contains a list of Tetri Minos, each represented with 4 lines of 4 characters
+Input: A file that contains a list of tetrominoes, each represented with 4 lines of 4 characters
-Output: The smallest possible square, a capital letter is used to represent each Tetrimino, starting with 'A'.
+Output: The smallest possible square, a capital letter is used to represent each tetrominoes, starting with 'A'.